rweng/jb-tree/README.md

 # Description

-This project naming is actually not correct yet.
-This repository is more about an implementation of B-Tree in line with it's interface, MultiMap.
-Every Class implementing the MultiMap interface should provide a way of storeing and accessing key-value Objects.
-The difference to a normal map is mainly that one key can have multiple values.
+This Project provides two cool things:

+- A flexible way of creating and handling pages on different resources (like the file system)
+- An implementation of a B+-Tree that can
+    - be ordered arbitrarily by providing a comparator
+    - serializers can be handed in as dependency
+    - the resource manager to which the B-Tree is persisted is handed in as interface.

 # Dev Requirements

-- gradle 0.9-rc3 (install on mac with homebrew: `brew install gradle --HEAD`)
+- gradle > 0.9-rc3 (install on mac with homebrew: `brew install gradle --HEAD`)

 # Getting started